-True epidemics of pneumococcal infections are rare; however, some serotypes seem to be associated with outbreaks in certain (eg, military, institutional) populations.
+True epidemics of pneumococcal infections are rare; however, some serotypes seem to be associated with outbreaks in certain populations (eg, military, institutional, homeless) particularly in crowded settings.

 The pneumococcus capsule consists of a complex polysaccharide that determines serologic type and contributes to virulence and pathogenicity.
 Virulence varies somewhat within serologic types because of genetic diversity.

 Currently, > 90 different pneumococcal serotypes have been identified based on their reaction with type-specific antisera.
 The pneumococcal polysaccharide capsule is critical for evading phagocytosis.
 Serotype 3 strains, which are more heavily encapsulated and tend to form more mucoid colonies than other serotypes, are common causes of invasive pneumococcal disease in adults.
-Most serious infections are caused by a small number of serotypes (3, 4, 6B, 9V, 14, 18C, 19F, and 23F) that are included in the 13-valent pneumococcal conjugate vaccine.
+Most serious infections are caused by a small number of serotypes (3, 4, 6B, 9V, 14, 18C, 19F, and 23F) that are included in the 13-valent pneumococcal conjugate vaccine Pneumococcal Vaccine Pneumococcal disease (eg, otitis media, pneumonia, sepsis, meningitis) is caused by some of the > 90 serotypes of Streptococcus pneumoniae (pneumococci).
+Vaccines are directed against... read more .
 These serotypes cause about 90% of invasive infections in children and 60% in adults.
 However, these patterns are slowly changing, in part because of the widespread use of polyvalent vaccine.
 Serotype 19A, which is highly virulent and multidrug-resistant, has emerged as an important cause of respiratory tract infection and invasive disease; it is thus now included in the 13-valent pneumococcal conjugate vaccine.